coreyhaines/elm-parsing/README.md

+# HOW DOES PARSING WORK IN ELM!

+This is a repository of trying out building parsers in Elm.
+So much fun.

 # Elm 0.19 with Webpack 4, Hot Reloading & Babel 7

 Elm dev environment with hot-loading (i.e. state is retained as you edit your code - Hot Module Reloading, HMR)).
 I use this daily for my professional work.
 Like elm-community/elm-webpack-starter but using Webpack 4.